marcohefti/request-network-api-client-php/README.md

 # Request Network API Client (PHP)

 PHP client for the Request Network hosted REST API.

-This package mirrors the TypeScript `@marcohefti/request-network-api-client` so WooCommerce and other PHP runtimes can talk to Request without a Node bridge.
-It shares the same OpenAPI spec, webhook fixtures, error semantics, and validation behaviour as the TypeScript client.
+It mirrors the TypeScript client’s surface so WooCommerce and other PHP runtimes can talk to Request without a Node bridge.

 ## Installation